8 Interesting Facts About Flossing

 Posted by Lakeview Dental Clinic on Jan 18 2021, 07:58 AM

 Flossing might sound laborious, but it is an essential part of a proper oral health routine.
-To help you out, we have come with some facts about flossing.
+To help you out, we have come up with some facts about flossing.
 Let's dive in!

 - Flossing helps remove food leftovers and plaque attached in the difficult-to-reach spaces between teeth.
 Plaque accumulation can lead to cavities and cause bad breath.